Blended families – top tips to help yours work

 3. Use similar language

-4. Remember it’s about enhancement not replacement
+4. Remember it’s about enhancement, not replacement

-When a blended family first emerges, it is pretty likely that there will be animosity, trust issues, guardedness and wanting to keep your child with you, rather than sharing them with a ‘new’ mother of father.
-But remember: The step parent is pretty unlikely to replace the biological parent in terms of how they are seen by the child.
+When a blended family first emerges, it is pretty likely that there will be animosity, trust issues, guardedness and wanting to keep your child with you, rather than sharing them with a ‘new’ mother or father.
+But remember: The step-parent is pretty unlikely to replace the biological parent in terms of how they are seen by the child.
 That doesn’t mean that the child won’t develop a rich, loving meaningful relationship with them that sits wonderfully alongside the biological parent.
 But it does mean you can stop feeling put out and jealous.
-If you can realise that your child will benefit and thrive from these new relationship, then that will help shift your mindset to become more accepting, thereby creating a less acrimonious environment for your child.
+If you can realise that your child will benefit and thrive from these new relationships, then that will help shift your mindset to become more accepting, thereby creating a less acrimonious environment for your child.

 5. Communicate effectively

 Find a way to communicate that can be all about the admin of the child.
 You can consider a Whatsapp group for admin and planning.
 Depending on the age of your child, they may already have a phone.
-In which case by all means have a family communication group that includes your child, so they can share sport wins, photos etc. But I also recommend to my clients that they keep a group just for the parents and step parents, so that administrative matters and arrangements can be discussed easily, without their child knowing that there is a negotiation going on for their time.
+In which case by all means have a family communication group that includes your child, so they can share sports wins, photos etc. But I also recommend to my clients that they keep a group just for the parents and step-parents, so that administrative matters and arrangements can be discussed easily, without their child knowing that there is a negotiation going on for their time.

 Be respectful and remember the most important thing: The other house loves your child as much as you do.